After over 20 years of teaching college English, the author loves to share tips, teaching plans, and information about the profession.

 5. Grading Using Grammarly or Turnitin

 I love using Grammarly for editing my own documents, and I've frequently told my students to use the free version too.
-Using Premium Grammarly, you can also have a tool for grading essays.
+Using Grammarly Premium, you can also have a tool for grading essays.
 Have your students submit electronically, put Grammarly in editing mode, and you can have the program do part of the work for you while you type comments in Review-mode bubbles.
 If your institution subscribes to Turnitin, you can use the grading mode in that program in a similar way.
 Although it took some time for me to incorporate all of my personal comments into the Turnitin platform, once I did, I was very pleased with how the system allowed me to make detailed comments more easily.
 Both Grammarly and Turnitin can also help students understand their errors by referring them to grammar handbooks (a Grammarly premium subscription can be cheaper than most college grammar handbooks).

 6. Read Aloud Grading

 One colleague of mine handled his grading in a very different, personal, and time-efficient way.
 He had students come to his office and read their papers out loud to him.
 He read along (on a second copy) and made brief comments as they read.
 In the end, he gave them a grade and told them a few brief comments.
-This method does require you to be able to handle student reactions to grades in real-time and means you will have to spend time in office hours and scheduling students.
+This method does require you to be able to handle student reactions to grades in real-time and means you will have to spend time during office hours and scheduling students.
 However, this method definitely keeps your time per essay down to 10-15 minutes.

 Read More From Owlcation